-Bug reports that land in Jira, ready to fix — sync to the trackers your devs use
+Bug reports that land in Jira, ready to fix — push to the trackers your devs use

 The problem